Generating highly entangled states via discrete-time quantum walks with Parrondo sequences: Results

 Substituting the identities $\cos(\phi - \pi/2) = \sin(\phi)$ and $\cos(\phi + \pi/2) = -\sin(\phi)$ in the analytical expression of $S$ for $H$ verifies this assertion.
 The same fact can be verified for any time step $t$.
-Hence, the similarity in results between $XXH..., XXF...$ and $XXM...$ can be attributed to the fact that the fourier coin $F$ and the miracle coin $M$ act like phase shifted Hadamard coin $H$ when considered in terms of entanglement generation.
+Hence, the equivalence in results between $XXH..., XXF...$ and $XXM...$ can be attributed to the fact that the Fourier coin $F$ and the miracle coin $M$ act like phase-shifted Hadamard coin $H$ when considered in terms of entanglement generation. {The transport properties of the walker can also be explored using various Parrondo sequences discussed and the study in higher spatial dimensions\cite{spe-2d-franco} is a future goal. }